clairte/CS32-Notes-/Stacks-and-Queues.md

+# Stacks and Queues
 ## Introduction

 - Stacks and queues are higher level data structures

+    - You can implement a stack as an array or as a linked-list

+    - Not as fundamental

+        - You can't implement a linked list as an array, or implement an array as a linked list

 - Can be implemented by an array, or something else...